Do you want to start a Poultry Farming business plan?

-After looking into the industry, Henry landed knew the major trends which he decided to utilize in developing his business plan poultry farm.
-Through these trends, Henry identified the target customers for his business as presented in the poultry farming business plan template below:
+After looking into the industry, Henry knew the major trends which he decided to utilize in developing his business plan for poultry farm.
+Through these trends, Henry identified the target customers for his business as presented in the poultry farming business plan template below.

 5.1 Market Trends

 According to IBISWorld, chicken and turkey meat production has a market share of around $30 Billion in the United States alone.
-And according to Reportlinker’s “Poultry Global Market Report 2021: COVID 19 Impact and Recovery to 2030” report, the industry has a growth rate of 3.8%.
-This means there is a significant room in the industry for another player like Chuck’s Produce Farms.
+And according to Reportlinker’s “Poultry Global Market Report 2021: COVID-19 Impact and Recovery to 2030” report, the industry has a growth rate of 3.8%.
+This means there is significant room in the industry for another player like Chuck’s Produce Farms.